MeatSim/VBA-Docs/Library-Reference/Concepts/getting-started-with-vba-in-office.md

 2. Choose **OK** to begin recording the macro.
 Note how the button text changes to **Stop Recording**.
 Choose that button the instant you complete the actions that you want to record.

 3. Choose cell B1 and type the programmer's classic first string: Hello World.
+(We call text a "string" because it's a string of characters.)
 Stop typing and look at the **Stop Recording** button; it is grayed out because Excel is waiting for you to finish typing the value in the cell.

 4. Choose cell B2 to complete the action in cell B1, and then choose **Stop Recording**.